BollinsureLife Insurance

 ILIT & Estate Planning Tools

 California residents with large estates often place life insurance policies inside an Irrevocable Life Insurance Trust (ILIT) to keep proceeds outside the taxable estate.
-We work alongside estate attorneys for high-net-worth clients needing integrated estate and insurance planning.

 Serving All of California